War Story (2014 film)

-War Story is a 2014 American drama film directed by Mark Jackson and starring Catherine Keener, Hafsia Herzi and Ben Kingsley.
-Screenplay is by Kristin Gore, music by Dave Eggar, Chuck Palmer, and Amy Lee, and cinematography by Reed Morano.

-The film had its world premiere at 2014 Sundance Film Festival on January 19, 2014.
-The film later screened at 2014 International Film Festival Rotterdam.
+War Story is a 2014 American drama film directed by Mark Jackson from a screenplay by Jackson and Kristin Gore.
+It stars Catherine Keener, Hafsia Herzi and Ben Kingsley.
+The film had its world premiere at 2014 Sundance Film Festival on January 19, 2014, and later screened at 2014 International Film Festival Rotterdam.
+Its music was composed by Amy Lee, Dave Eggar, and Chuck Palmer.

 Premise

 A war photographer, Lee goes to Sicily instead of going back home to New York City, to forget about being taken hostage in Libya.
 In Sicily, she crosses paths with her former lover and mentor Albert and tries to help Hafsia, a young Tunisian migrant, escape to France.